toniov/es-builder/README.md

 ## Used as a global module (REPL)

-All the query classes has been exposed to the REPL so they can be called directly.
+All the query classes have been exposed to the REPL so they can be called directly.

 ```zsh
 $ es-builder